History of the Inn

 In addition, they remodeled and upgraded many of the existing hotel rooms.
 The dining room was remodeled and a new outdoor dining room was added.
 The Coffee Shop, a long-time local favorite, was restored and reopened, and a new swimming pool and spa took the place of the ones built in the 1950s.
 Since 1999, thirty new hot springs spa rooms were built, allowing guests to enjoy the hot mineral water in the privacy of their room.

 The elegant historic Ballroom was retrofitted, restored, and reopened for large parties with up to 250 guests.
 The Steakhouse, featuring Harris Ranch beef, opened in place of the Hot Springs Grill.

 A devastating 6.5 earthquake shook Paso Robles.
 The damage required some new construction, including 18 new deluxe spa suites.
 Thanks to recent retrofitting in 2000, the historic Grand Ballroom withstood the quake with almost no damage.

 The Inn continues to be a cornerstone in the hub of the Paso Robles community and is a favorite among locals and out-of-town guests alike for events in our beautiful Grand Ballroom, meeting at our popular Steakhouse, or just strolling our lovely gardens.

-The Paso Robles Robles Inn has dedicated 18 Deluxe Mineral Spa Rooms, coinciding with the hotel's major renovation, to an exclusive partnership with with local wineries.
-The guest rooms have been completely renovated from floor to ceiling, including updated bathrooms, furnishings, amenities and their famous private mineral water soaking tubs.
-Winery partners have provided representative touches in art, furniture and accessories to theme the room.
+The Paso Robles Robles Inn has dedicated 18 Deluxe Spa Rooms, coinciding with the hotel's major renovation, to an exclusive partnership with local wineries.
+The guest rooms have been completely renovated from floor to ceiling, including updated bathrooms, furnishings, amenities and their famous private water soaking tubs.
+Winery partners have provided representative touches in art, furniture and, accessories to theme the room.